 Students have to take 120 undergraduate credits from those that are available to full-time undergraduate students, with whom they also attend lectures and tutorials.
 Course expectations are the same as for full time students (attendance, coursework, essays, annual examinations, etc).
 Passing the certificate at an upper second class standard is normally deemed to make a student eligible for the taught Master's degrees offered by the Department of Politics and International Studies at SOAS.

-Students normally choose TWO introductory units and ONE EACH from the Disciplinary and Regional units.
-The following is a list of available courses - please note that not every course may be available every year.
+Students normally choose 60 introductory credits and 30 EACH from the Disciplinary and Regional units.
+The following is a list of available modules - please note that not every module may be available every year.

 Teaching & Learning